Udacity vs Coursera — Which One Is Better In 2023?

 Udacity Customer Support

 Udacity has active and responsive customer support that works 24/7, 365 days a year.
-It

 Coursera Customer Support

-The paid subscription of Coursera included direct one-on-one interaction that helped you solve any technical issues.
+The paid subscription to Coursera included direct one-on-one interaction that helped you solve any technical issues.
 In addition, you can solve any additional problems related to your course by communicating with your peers and teacher forums.

 Udacity vs Coursera: Pricing